 Alternative names for container hosts

-By default – as mentioned above – the 12-digit short ID for the container is used as the name for the container host.
+By default – as mentioned above – the 12-character short ID for the container is used as the name for the container host.

 This can optionally be configured differently.
 To do this, in the configuration file

-Additionally with the rule set Access to agents ➳ General settings ➳ Hostname translation for piggybacked hosts you can define fairly flexible rules with which hostnames – which are contained in the piggyback data – are converted to generate better host names for Checkmk.
+Incidentally: With the Access to agents ➳ General settings ➳ Hostname translation for piggybacked hosts rule set you can define quite flexible rules with which hostnames – which are contained in the piggyback data – are converted to generate better host names for Checkmk.
 With this method you can also solve the problem of having containers with the same name on two different Docker nodes, for example.
 Using appropriate translation rules you could then, e.g., add a prefix to the names to make them explicit.